The finger bone's connected to the hand bone,

 A bird's head would be an ideal symbol for an atlatl.
 If we think about a spear launched from an atlatl, flying effortlessly through the sky, what better symbol for a flight than a bird or hummingbird?

-bird head spur was used within the atlatl weapon system. |
+was used within the atlatl weapon system. |

 Figure five is a drawing showing how I believe the prehistoric human had the hummingbird spur set up.
-The maker of this atlatl weapon system gouged out a hole into the back end of the wooden handle and attached the spur there.
+The maker of this atlatl weapon system gouged out a hole in the back end of the wooden handle and attached the spur there.
 The butt end of the spear or dart was then placed on the rounded knob of the spear.
 When the prehistoric human flung the wooden handle forward, the spear led the way until it flew on its own.

 Check out my books and links on atlatls at the end of this article!